Mixed 3-manifolds are virtually special: Introduction

 An alternative definition of a special group is the following.
 A nonpositively curved cube complex $X$ is \emph{special} if its immersed hyperplanes do not self-intersect, are two-sided, do not directly self-osculate or interosculate (see Definition~\ref{def:special}).
-A group $G$ is \emph{special} if it is the fundamental group of a \emph{special} cube complex $X$.
-The equivalence with the previous definition was proved in \cite[Thm 4.2]{HW}.
+A group $G$ is (\emph{compact}) \emph{special} if it is the fundamental group of a (compact) special cube complex $X$.
+Then $G$ is a subgroup of a possibly infinitely generated right-angled Artin group \cite[Thm 4.2]{HW}.
+Conversely, a subgroup $G$ of a right-angled Artin group is the fundamental group of the corresponding cover $X$ of the Salvetti complex, which is special.
+Note that if the fundamental group $G$ of a special cube complex $X$ is finitely generated, then a minimal locally convex subcomplex $X'\subset X$ containing a $\pi_1$--surjective finite graph in $X^1$ has finitely many hyperplanes and is special, so that $G$ embeds in a finitely generated right-angled Artin group.

 Special groups are residually finite.
-Moreover, their subgroups that stabilise a hyperplane in the universal cover $\widetilde{X}$ of $X$ are separable (see Corollary~\ref{cor:special->separable}).
+Moreover, assuming that $X$ has finitely many hyperplanes, the stabilizer in $G$ of any hyperplane in the universal cover $\widetilde{X}$ of $X$ is separable (see Corollary~\ref{cor:special->separable}).
 For $3$--manifold groups, separability of a subgroup corresponding to an immersed incompressible surface implies that in some finite cover of the manifold the surface lifts to an embedding.
 There are immersed incompressible surfaces in graph manifolds that do not lift to embeddings in a finite cover \cite{RW}.